Majid Salek Mahmoudi: Murders

+Arrest

 On February 24, 1985, the first branch officers of a special unit succeeded in stopping and identifying the green Chevrolet in Tehran's Baharestan Square.
 The driver was middle-aged and had Azeri descent.
 While searching his car, police found numerous women's clothes, as well as a one-metre-long white rope from inside the car's engine.

 Suicide

 Ahmed Mohagheghi, in his book Hunt for the Last Killer, described the death of Majid Salek Mahmoudi: "At 21:30 on May 8, 1985, when I went into the courtroom, I was messaged to contact the prosecutor immediately.
 When I came to the prosecutor's office, the guard said that it was as if someone in prison had committed suicide.
 I received a phone call from the Qasr Prison.
 The Major, who headed the case, sounded very annoyed.
 Majid had killed himself in his cell.
 And with his death, his case was closed forever."